89hars/projectm3-frontend/README.md

 * Backlog
 * Adding a way for users to interact with each other.
 * Adding a favorites functionality to store potential purchases.

+# About
+* Backend running using ExpressJs and MongoDb.
+* Middleware Functions to secure routes and conect with cloud services to store images.
+* Bycrypt to secure the password
+* Possibility of storing images using Claudinary
+* Payment system habilitated via credit card or PayPal
+* Project deployed on Netlify.

 # Backlog
 * Adding a way for users to interact with each other.